+La Nave is what I use to navigate the island.
+And it allows me to avoid using over priced Cuban taxis or haphazard collectivos.
 Here’s how you can get La Nave and save on transport costs around Cuba.
-For all other questions about Cuba you should see my Cuba FAQ page.
+For all other questions about Cuba you should see my Complete Guide To Cuba.

 You can find La Nave at https://lanave.app

-Once you have accessed the La Nave app and have it on your device you will notice it looks exactly like Uber.
-Cuba has no copyright laws and they simply don’t hide the fact they’ve copied Uber.
+Once you have the La Nave app on your device you will notice it looks exactly like Uber.
+Cuba has no copyright laws and they simply don’t try to hide the fact they’ve copied Uber.

 La Nave is the sole mobile app for transport in Cuba.
 The former mobile app for Cuba was Bajanda.
-But Bajanda no longer functions in Cuba and has shut down after its owners fled from Cuba.
+And before Bajanda, Sube.
+But Bajanda and Sube no longer function in Cuba and have shut down after their owners fled from Cuba.

-Nevertheless La Nave has a more intuitive (Uber copy) GUI and is much easier to use.
+Nevertheless La Nave has a more intuitive (Uber copy) GUI and is much easier to use than either Sube or Bajanda.
 It also has more drivers available at all hours of the day.

 With the exception of a major festivity like New Years Eve or New Years Day you will not have to wait long for a La Nave.